Royal Oak, Michigan: 20th century to present

 The downtown originally had a typical mixture of small-scale retail and trade to serve the city of Royal Oak.
 With the development of the highway system in the postwar period, it lost business to suburban malls.
 Since the late 1990s and early 2000s, however, Royal Oak's downtown has developed as an entertainment and nightlife destination.
 A number of large condominiums and lofts have been built in the area, increasing the density of the downtown population.
-In 2022, the Royal Oak City Council approved the demolition of the historic Main Art Theater, once a symbol of moviegoers in the area.
+In 2022, the Royal Oak City Commission approved the demolition of the historic Main Art Theater, once a symbol of moviegoers in the area.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.79 sqmi, of which 11.78 sqmi is land and 0.01 sqmi (0.08%) is water.

 Royal Oak developed around a river, the Red Run.
 Vinsetta Boulevard was built skirting a source branch of the Red Run for its median.
 In the 1930s, Vinsetta's entire median, along with the river and all but the tops of the bridges for the crossing streets were filled in as part of a WPA project during the Great Depression.
 During 1967–8, the rest of the river in Oakland County was buried within a six-foot drain pipe.

 Extensive tree-planting has taken place since the 1930s, leading to the town being nicknamed "The City of Trees", although recent increased developments have caused controversy about the maintenance of the city's urban forest.